 Sugar→pasta, rice, bread, root vegetables→wheat/grains→fruit→legumes

 Your tolerance to carbs is dependent on many factors such as weight, activity, insulin sensitivity, metabolic state, appetite regulation and other health issues you may be trying to resolve.
-So for a fit and active, slim person who has no problem controlling their appetite or weight, they can tolerate a lot more carbs than I can.
-Children can tolerate fruit and occasional treats, whereas I know that starts to affect my weight.
-It’s a bit of trial and error and it may take some weeks/months to see what suits you.
-Reassess your carb level if your weight loss stops or you have reached a happy weight.
+So for a fit and active, a slim person who has no problem controlling their appetite or weight, they may be able to tolerate more carbs than a person with insulin resistance.Want to start low-carb?
+This stepwise approach is genius!

 Benefits of reducing carbs

 - every person will benefit from some form of carbohydrate restriction.

 - increases energy levels so you actually want to be active